RachBreeze/RachBreeze/README.md

 # Rachel Breeze @RachBreeze 👋
 Hello, I am Rachel Breeze, from the UK.
-I am a senior developer at [Sigma](https://www.designedbysigma.com/) and an [Umbraco MVP](https://https://umbraco.com/).
+I am a senior developer at [Nexer Digital](https://www.nexerdigital.com/) and an [Umbraco MVP](https://umbraco.com/).
 I am also a STEM Ambassador &
 Coder Dojo volunteer and occasional scuba diver.

 ## Github Stats